Detroit Lions join list of NFL teams sitting out voluntary workouts due to COVID-19

 The NFL Players Association released a statement on behalf of Lions players Wednesday saying the decision "is in everyone's best interest" given rising COVID numbers in the state.

 Currently, Michigan has the highest COVID-19 case rate in the nation at 510.5 per 100,000 people, and hospitalizations are the highest they've been during the pandemic.
-Gov Gretchen Whitmer recently called on all Michiganders to stop dining indoors for two weeks and for youth sports and in-person high school classes to pause for the same amount of time.
+The state might institute new COVID-19 restrictions as soon as Wednesday afternoon.

 "With the voluntary workout period starting shortly and no acceptable resolution to our union's negotiations with the NFL over comprehensive COVID-19 protocols, we will be exercising our CBA right to not attend voluntary workouts," the statement read.
 "We know our home state of Michigan continues to get hit hard by the pandemic and based on the continuing guidance of medical experts, it is in everyone's best interest to play it safe again this offseason.